donivanjames/BNSv1-2/README.md

 - Made apples the only point system
 - Webpage background colors change based on environment
 - Added pause function that activates when player leaves screen
-- Removed speed increase over time and slowed down player
+- Removed speed increase over time and slowed down player (to reduce nausea)

 **Design**
 - Redid Landing Page
 - Centered player between middle and start of screen
 - Made game fullscreen
-- Vertically centered desktop game (pinned to top on mobile)
+- Vertically centered desktop game
-- Custom background css for mobile
 - Reworked score UI
 - Experimenting with new "Back To BNS" button
+- Moved "Fun Facts" to Game Over screen

+**Mobile Design**
+- Mobile game is pinned to top of screen
+- Mobile background is solid color

 **Bug Fixes**
 - Big fix: game was treating being off screen as lag and shooting the player forwards when returning to screen (should prevent cheating)